-Employers have a duty of care to ensure the health and safety of their employees and during the winter months they must minimise the risks from snow and ice.
+Employers have a duty of care to ensure the health and safety of their employees, and during the winter months they must minimise the risks from snow and ice.
 As with any health and safety assessment and policy, your business needs to plan for adverse weather conditions.
 Potential hazards need to be identified, and measures need to be taken to reduce those risks.

-Slips, trips and falls increase during the Winter season for a number of reasons: there is less daylight, leaves fall onto paths and become wet and slippery and cold weather spells cause ice and snow to build up on paths.
+Slips, trips and falls increase during Winter for a number of reasons: there is less daylight, leaves fall onto paths and become wet and slippery and cold weather spells cause ice and snow to build up on paths.

-There are however, effective actions that you can take to reduce the risk of a slip or trip in your workplace.
+There are, however, effective actions that you can take to reduce the risk of a slip or trip in your workplace.

 As winter sets in, employers need to be aware that workers who are exposed to cold, wet or icy conditions may be at risk of sustaining injuries or becoming ill.
 But with the right preparation and precautions in place risks can be minimised.

 Slips, trips and falls happen year-round, but during colder months, ice and snow create a more hazardous environment that increases the risk of injury at work.
 Employers have a duty to ensure that the surface of every traffic route on their premises, whether that be roads or pavements, is suitable for the purpose for which it is used and does not expose their employees to the risk of slipping.

 Employers need to ensure that an active effort is made to prevent ice build-up on traffic routes and ensure that car parks and other work areas are also cleared.
 In addition to ice and snow, other obstacles that could compromise the safety of workers include wet leaves, fallen branches and excessive amounts of rainwater.

 Identify the areas used by pedestrians most likely to be affected by ice - building entrances, car parks, walkways, break areas - and put a procedure in place to prevent an icy surface forming e.g. gritting.